elastic/elasticsearch/CONTRIBUTING.md

      '*'` and `Names count to use static import with '*'`.
 Set their values to 99999 or some other absurdly high value.

+If a file compiles successfully but fails to format, the Gradle plugin does not give much help.
+Instead, download the `google-java-format` JAR directly, ensuring to fetch the one with all dependencies included, and check the files like so:

+    java -jar path/to/google-java-format-1.7-all-deps.jar --aosp path/to/File.java

 ### License Headers

 We require license headers on all Java files.
 You will notice that all the Java files in